medikoo/es5-fix/README.md

 #### Date.parse _(es5-fix/date/parse)_

 There's probably no single implementation that provides perfectly compliant version of `Date.parse`, this version fixes that.
+Implementation is based on [es5-shim](https://github.com/es-shims/es5-shim) implementation.

 #### Object.defineProperty _(es5-fix/object/define-property)_

-It addresses the issue where re-definition of non writable properly is rejected.
+Addresses the issue where re-definition of non writable properly has no effect.
 Old versions of Webkit are vulnerable to that.
 See:
 * http://code.google.com/p/chromium/issues/detail?id=72736
 * https://bugs.webkit.org/show_bug.cgi?id=54289